 Ellsworth Community College welcomes the social and educational contributions that are possible through the enrollment of its adult (“non-traditional”) students.
-Roughly 20 percent of our student body is age 23 or older, which means you’ll have lots in common with many of your fellow students!
+Roughly 12% of our student body is age 23 or older, which means you’ll have lots in common with many of your fellow students!

 There are three really important things to know about being an adult student:

 - You are as likely to be academically successful as the average “traditional” student.